Skip to content

 ```

-It's also possible to loop over a specified range of indexes of the array using {n-n-n}.
+It's also possible to loop over a specified range of indexes of the array.

 ```req